Which Music Scholarship is Right For You?

 THEATER SONGS from any theater songbook collection or Broadway musical score

-• The Singers’ Musical Theater Anthology (published by Hal Leonard)
+• The Singers’ Musical Theater Anthology series (published by Hal Leonard)

 • Music Theatre Anthology for Teens (published by Hal Leonard)